Gabriel's Rebellion: Background to the revolt

-The revolt and outcome
+Revolt and outcome

 Some historians assert that Gabriel became the leader of the planned rebellion because he was highly intelligent, literate, and a blacksmith.
 Enslaved and free African-American men in Virginia taught their metalwork skills to their sons.

 During the spring and summer of 1800, Gabriel began planning a revolt to end slavery in Virginia.
 Plans were made with enslaved people over ten counties and the cities of Richmond, Norfolk, and Petersburg, Virginia.

 He, his brothers, and other blacksmiths turned scythe blades into as many as twelve dozen swords.
 Musket balls and 50 spears were created.
 They intended to steal muskets from a tavern.
 Hundreds of enslaved people from central Virginia (Note: No reliable numbers existed regarding enslaved and free black conspirators; most likely, the number of men actively involved numbered only several hundred.) expected to march into Richmond and take control of the Virginia State Armory and the Virginia State Capitol.
 The plan was to hold Virginia's Governor James Monroe hostage so that they could negotiate for their freedom.

 But on August 30, 1800, the planned day of the attack, heavy rain flooded the streets of Richmond and the creeks in central Virginia.
 In addition, two enslaved people told their enslaver, Mosby Sheppard, about the plans.
 Sheppard warned Governor Monroe, who called out the state militia.
 They patrolled the area and began picking up conspirators.
 Gabriel escaped downriver to Norfolk, but he was spotted and betrayed there by another enslaved person named Will "Billy" King.
 More than 70 enslaved men were arrested by law enforcement for conspiracy and insurrection.

 Gabriel was returned to Richmond for questioning, but he did not submit.
 The trial was heard by five justices in courts of oyer and terminer, rather than a jury.
 A recruit, Ben Woolfolk, testified that Gabriel intended on writing the words 'death or liberty' on a silk flag, referring to Patrick Henry's "Give me liberty or give me death!" speech of 1775.
 One of the enslaved men reportedly said, "I have nothing more to offer than what General Washington would have had to offer, had he been taken by the British and put to trial."